 Nice is a beautiful city on the Côte d’Azur.
 Known for its stunningly blue water and pebbled beaches, it’s the perfect gateway to the renowned resort towns of southern France.
 If you want to be as close as possible to the beach, we’d suggest staying in the Old Town of Nice, a busy, compact historic district with lots of charming restaurants, shops, and markets.
 If you want to experience Nice like a local, look for hotels or vacation rentals just outside of the Old Town.
 Either way, you can get to many places via train or car, making Nice a great base if you want to discover other cities like Monte Carlo, St Tropez, or Antibes.

 The food options here are abundant.
 You’ll find French, Italian, Indian, Thai, Chinese, Mexican, and more.
-If you love organic and natural wines, you’re in luck as there are many restaurants and caves who serve natural wine in town.
+If you love organic and natural wines, you’re in luck as there are many restaurants and caves that serve natural wine in town.
 Try Lavomatique, Epiro Nice, or La Pesche a la Vigne for dinner and a glass of natural wine.
 Babel Babel has a good selection, as well as some on-tap cocktails.
 Try the strawberry smash.

 Just down the street from Epiro, you’ll find La Gratta Keka.
 It’s a little food truck on the water where they sell the best can bagnats, a local specialty consisting of a nicoise salad on bread with eggs, tuna and plenty of olive oil.
 You can find them all over town and we plan to go back and try a few more.
 Plus we want to attempt to make these at home – they’re so good!